dcrommie/walbrook/education/understanding-key-person-insurance.md

 Loss of key staff can affect every aspect of your business - revenue, profit, goodwill and ultimately the sale value of your business.

 Key person insurance can protect your business if a critical employee (or another key person) can no longer work in the business due to disability, trauma or death.

-Key person insurance provides a cash benefit for revenue purposes, such as protection against reduced sales or profit, or a capital purpose such as paying off a loan.
+By providing a cash benefit, the insurance can protect against falls in revenue, or be used for a capital purpose such as paying off a loan.

 You may have other avenues open to you to address the absence of a key person, such as additional borrowing, capital injections from shareholders or selling assets.